-We analyzed 101 glioma patient samples from enrolled families and found no evidence of p16INK$A.p14ARF or p53 mutations.
-Individuals with p16 mutations may have a higher risk for pancreatic cancer and melanoma, and individuals with p53 mutations may be more susceptible to cancer development and Li-Fraumeni syndrome.
+To date, we have completed genetic analysis on 70 families.
+We analyzed 101 glioma patient samples from enrolled families, and found that individuals with mutations for the gene p16 may have a higher risk for pancreatic cancer and melanoma, while individuals with a p53 mutation may be more susceptible to cancer development and Li-Fraumeni syndrome.
 I

 f you participate in Gliogene, we'll send you information about our latest findings and results.
 Gliogene has revealed several previously-unknown biomarkers for glioma, including markers that may be more relevant to certain individuals.
 Some genes appear to be associated with glioma largely in men, while other genes are more predictive in women.

 Additionally, Gliogene has identified regions of the genome that are more closely associated with particular glioma subtypes.

 How Does Gliogene Help?

 Participating in research is crucial to advancing our understanding of diseases.
 By answering our questions and providing samples, you'll allow us to find common genes amongst individuals with glioma that may help us identify who's most at risk for developing these tumors, and create effective screening methods for early detection of the disease.